Supply Chain Process Design using the Queueing Theory

 - Stochastic Distribution of Processing Time: CVp in [0, 2]

-This scenario can be based on packing by batch: your picking operators are preparing orders in advance and sending the parcels in a continuous flow with a constant interval time.
+This scenario can be based on packing by batch: your picking operators prepare orders in advance and send the parcels in a continuous flow with a constant interval of time.

 Comments

-- For a purely deterministic scenario (CVp = CVa = 0) we have no difference as the queuing time is zero for both solutions.
+- We have no difference for a purely deterministic scenario (CVp = CVa = 0) as the queuing time is zero for both solutions.

 - When we bring variability in the processing time (number of items per parcel to check, picking errors, quality issues we see that solution 1 outperforms solution 2.